Chart Color Schemes

 The level of residential development activity in Woollahra is very low in comparison to the average area assessed nationally by AreaSearch

 Woollahra has recorded approximately 8 residential properties granted approval each year over the past five financial years, totalling 43 homes.
-In FY26 so far, 0 approvals have been recorded.
-The population has declined in recent years, but housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
-New properties are constructed at an average value of $1,515,000, indicating developers target the premium market segment with higher-end properties.
+As of FY26, 0 approvals have been recorded so far.
+The population has declined in recent years, yet housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+New properties are constructed at an average value of $1,515,000, indicating that developers target the premium market segment with higher-end properties.

-There have been $2.4 million in commercial approvals this financial year, suggesting limited commercial development focus compared to Greater Sydney, where construction is 61.0% above Woollahra's per person average.
-This limited new supply generally supports stronger demand and values for established properties, although building activity has accelerated recently.
-The level of development is also lower than the national average, reflecting market maturity and possible development constraints.
-New development consists of 29.0% detached houses and 71.0% attached dwellings, attracting downsizers, investors, and first-time purchasers due to affordable entry pathways.
-There are approximately 1185 people per dwelling approval in Woollahra, demonstrating an established market.
-Future projections show Woollahra adding 67 residents by 2041, with current development patterns suggesting new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+This financial year, there have been $2.4 million in commercial approvals, suggesting limited commercial development focus compared to Greater Sydney, where construction is 61.0% above Woollahra's per capita average.
+The limited new supply generally supports stronger demand and values for established properties, although building activity has increased recently.
+This level is also lower than the national average, reflecting market maturity and possible development constraints.
+New development consists of 29.0% detached houses and 71.0% attached dwellings, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
+Woollahra has approximately 1185 people per dwelling approval, indicating an established market.
+Future projections estimate that Woollahra will add 67 residents by 2041, based on current development patterns suggesting new housing supply should meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

-Future projections show Woollahra adding 67 residents by 2041.
+Future projections show Woollahra adding 67 residents by 2041 (from the latest AreaSearch quarterly estimate).
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development